crmlatte/tp/docs/UserGuide.md

 Format: `view`

+* Shows all timed events with their names and deadlines

 ### Assigning a timed event/assignment: `assign`

 Assigns a timed event using index in time event list to one or more students identified by their displayed index, student ID, or class number.